 The lake, with its numerous inflowing creeks and streams that bring down great freshets in spring, has, strange to say, only one single outlet; it is in consequence of the narrowness of this mouth that the great annual overflow of the Lower Kootenay valley occurs.
-In early spring the mountains round the lake shed their snow-water first, then comes the water from the mountains of the valley, and by the time the vast quantities of snow in the main chain of the Rockies begins to melt, the lake has risen some six or eight feet, the outlet being too narrow to master the vastly-increased inflow, so that, by the time the late snow-water comes pouring down the river, the lake is full, and the incoming volume is backed up; a circumstance distinctly proved by the fact that the land nearest the lake is first overflowed, and remains so a day or two longer; also by the fact that the water-level of the lake commences to fall three or four days after the river has reached the same stage at Bonner's Ferry at the head of the valley-the two same every year.
+In early spring the mountains round the lake shed their snow-water first, then comes the water from the mountains of the valley, and by the time the vast quantities of snow in the main chain of the Rockies begins to melt, the lake has risen some six or eight feet, the outlet being too narrow to master the vastly-increased inflow, so that, by the time the late snow-water comes pouring down the river, the lake is full, and the incoming volume is backed up; a circumstance distinctly proved by the fact that the land nearest the lake is first overflowed, and remains so a day or two longer; also by the fact that the water-level of the lake commences to fall three or four days after the river has reached the same stage at Bonner's Ferry at the head of the valley-the two respective dates this year (1883) being the 1st July and the 27th June.

+The rise of the lake, and therefore the overflow, is not the same every year.
 This year (1883) it was below the average, comparatively little snow having fallen last winter in the main chain.
 At Bonner's Ferry the banks of the river are very steep, and the owner of the ferry has for years made fairly accurate measurements.
 The highest he has ever known the river to rise, i.e., the difference between the very lowest water (in March) and the very highest (June) has been twenty-nine feet (spring of 1882), the lowest seventeen feet (1869).
-It must be rerespective dates this year (1883) being the 1st July and the membered, however, that these measurements are taken where the river leaves the gorges, and has not yet spread out over the adjoining meadow lands.
+It must be remembered, however, that these measurements are taken where the river leaves the gorges, and has not yet spread out over the adjoining meadow lands.
 On these latter, the depth of water, when at the highest, varies between six or eight feet and one foot.
 On most of these meadow-flats the water drains off as quickly as it rises; on one or two of the lower ones it remains longer.